nburbank-givedirectly/xfer-followup/writeup/writeup.md

 [^4]: In Field Salesforce, this is the `What_Did_The_Recipient_Spend_On` [question](https://givedirectly-field.my.salesforce.com/00N0b00000BuyeP?appLayout=setup&entityId=01I0b000001NFO0&noS1Redirect=true) within the Followup Object and the `Spending_Categories` [question](https://givedirectly-field.lightning.force.com/lightning/setup/ObjectManager/01I5a0000017dHL/FieldsAndRelationships/00N5a00000CsZNr/view) within the research object.

 [^5]: The full mapping, including categories that were never used in the past four years, is defined [here](https://github.com/nburbank-givedirectly/xfer-followup/blob/22fac762e351be90505d6100118df603485aeec9/src/mappings.py#L337).
 [^6]: Note that when tallying selections within the aggregated categories, multiple selections by a recipient within a single aggregated category are counted as a single response.
 When normalizing percentages across aggregated categories, response counts are inversely weighted by the number of aggregated categories selected, not the number of detailed categories.
 [^7]: In other words,  `recipient_inactive_stage` is 0.

 [^8]: The word "average" is doing a lot of work in this sentence.
 The point is, we want some sense of what the strongest associations are across countries and projects within the populations that we tend to serve.
 But the results of this type of observational modeling are always going to be heavily affected by, and downstream of, recipient targeting criteria and methods.

+[^9]: Full regression specification is in [the appendix](#regression-specification-for-demographic-factor-association).